codefellows/portland-201d3/day11_mon/lab.md

   - After the 16th vote, the two buttons become visible.

 ## Monday-specific Steps
+0. Do "Daily Step 1" above.
 1. Create a new folder or repo for this week's project called something like *BusMall*.
 - Scaffold your repo/folder with the usual README.md.
 Add an *img/* folder to hold product images.
 - Write the purpose of your app in a README.md, then git **a-c-p**.
 Use good Markdown style to make README.md look nice; use the &quot;Markdown Preview&quot; feature in Atom to help you in this task.
+- Do &quot;Daily Steps&quot; 2 and 3 above.
+You can add user stories to README.md, but create a new file such as tests.md to hold your test descriptions.

 The following items are ordered in a suggested sequence.
 You don't need to follow this specific order, but it is provided in case you find yourself asking, "Where should I start?" or "What feature shoud I work on next?".

-4. Populate your img/ folder with at least ten (10) images, and use an image management application (Preview (OS X), Photo Viewer (Windows), Gimp (multi-platform), etc.) to make sure each image is less than 250 KB in size, then **a-c-p**.
+5. Populate your img/ folder with at least ten (10) images, and use an image management application (Preview (OS X), Photo Viewer (Windows), Gimp (multi-platform), etc.) to make sure each image is less than 250 KB in size, then **a-c-p**.
-- Do &quot;Daily Steps&quot; 1 and 2 above.
-You can add user stories to README.md, but create a new file such as tests.md to hold your test descriptions.
 - Create an HTML file(s).
 Include title(s), instructions, buttons, images.
 Give each image a "product name" text label visible to the user.
 The instructions are to teach a new user how to use the app.
 You can render instructions on a separate page, or the same page as the voting page.

 - Write and use a constructor that creates an object associated with each **image**, and give each image at least these properties: